braden-w/whispering/README.md

   <img alt="Download Chrome Extension" src="https://img.shields.io/chrome-web-store/stars/oilbfihknpdbpfkcncojikmooipnlglo?color=blue&label=Chrome&style=flat-square&logo=google-chrome&logoColor=white" />
 </a>

-Once installed, you will find a Whispering icon on the Chrome extensions bar.
-Click on this icon to open the extension.
-To use the Whisper API feature, simply click the 'Start Recording' microphone button to record your voice, and then 'Stop Recording' square button when you're done.
-Your transcription will appear in the text box below.

-To access the ChatGPT feature, navigate to the ChatGPT web page.
-You'll see a new recording button in the chat interface.
-Click this button to start and stop recording, and the transcribed text will be automatically inserted into the chat input field.

-To access the shortcut feature, press <kbd>Control</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd> or <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd> to start recording from any website.
-The transcription will be automatically copied into your clipboard and paste into the current input field.

 ### Web App

 To start using the Whispering web app, click the button below: